General Camp Information

 What if my camper has special needs?

-If you child has special needs.
-Please notify us in advance by contacting 800-433-4149 and/or firstname.lastname@example.org.
+If your child has special needs, please notify us in advance by contacting 800-433-4149 and/or email@example.com.
 We want your child to have the best camp experience possible and will work with you to better understand how to support your child.

 Payment and Registration